- The Academic Program

 Because the 4.0 scale is widely used and understood, students and parents often ask what a Pembroke Hill GPA would be if it were expressed on the 4.0 scale.
 Although the following conversion chart is not official, or exact, it does provide a rough estimate and will suffice for many purposes:

-At the end of each quarter, students are eligible to be placed on the honor roll.
+At the end of each semester, students are eligible to be placed on the honor roll.

-A student's numerical average in each class are added together and divided by the total number of courses the student has taken.
-This determines the grade point average.
+The numerical averages a student receives in each class are added together and divided by the total number of courses the student has taken.
+This determines that semester's grade point average.

 Courses are NOT weighted to determine honor roll and GPA.
 Courses are weighted to determine valedictorian and Cum Laude induction.
 Certain courses, such as physical education, are not considered in determining grade point average.
 Pass/fail courses are given a “C” weight to determine GPA.
 The minimum grade point average required to qualify for the honor roll is 79.5.
 The minimum grade point average to qualify for the high honor roll is 89.5.
 The same standard applies whether a student is taking five, six or seven courses in a marking period.